Commitment Through Partnership

 What’s Next for Blackboard?

-Blackboard is committed to the work that the IMS Global is doing to advance open educational technology standards.
-Phill Miller sits on the IMS Board of Directors; Product Director Wade Weichel serves on the LTI Steering Committee; John Whitmer is the co-chair for the IMS Privacy Task Force, and Rachel Scherer, Sr. Product Manager, Analytics, will be participating on the IMS Analytics Product Steering Committee.
+Blackboard is committed to the work that the 1EdTech is doing to advance open educational technology standards.
+Phill Miller sits on the 1EdTech Board of Directors; Product Director Wade Weichel serves on the LTI Steering Committee; John Whitmer is the co-chair for the 1EdTech Privacy Task Force, and Rachel Scherer, Sr. Product Manager, Analytics, will be participating on the 1EdTech Analytics Product Steering Committee.
 This leadership is evidenced by their support and certification for a wide range of standards across multiple products.